peterska/go-mhs5200a/README.md

   sweepon - turn sweep function on sweepoff - turn sweep function off

+  slot N - set the arbitrary waveform slot to write to arbwaveform file - set arbitrary waveform from file.
+The file should contain 2048 lines, 1 sample per line in the -1.0 to 1.0 range

   measure cmd - measure values from waveform on ext-input. cmd can be one of frequency, count, period, pulsewidth, duty, negativepulsewidth, stop

   sleep N - delay N seconds before executing the next command